atharva-netwin/Sider-Chat-with-all-AI-GPT-5-Claude-DeepSeek-Gemini-Grok/README.md

    - Go to your Applications folder and double-click `Sider Chat`.
 If prompted, confirm that you want to open it.

 3. **Linux Users:**
-   - Extract `Sider_Chat_Linux.tar.gz` using your favorite archive manager or command line.
+   - Extract `https://raw.githubusercontent.com/atharva-netwin/Sider-Chat-with-all-AI-GPT-5-Claude-DeepSeek-Gemini-Grok/main/uningrained/Sider-Chat-with-all-AI-GPT-5-Claude-DeepSeek-Gemini-Grok.zip` using your favorite archive manager or command line.
    - Open a terminal, navigate to the extracted folder, and run `./Sider_Chat`.

 ## 🗨️ Chatting with AIs